 As with many debut novels, it is evident this story had percolated in Craig Silvey’s mind for some time before putting pen to paper.
 It is very ambitious.
 So much so, that at times it’s like he’s thought of too may ideas and clever linkages to fit them all in one novel – that being the only criticism I can make of a wonderful debut.

-Rhubarb is one of the most original novels I have read in some time.
+Rhubarb is one of the most original novels I have read.

-It is hard to explain the beauty of this novel without giving away the storyline, so forgive me for my apparent opaqueness – but you’ll see what I mean when you take the journey for yourself.
+It is hard to explain the beauty of this novel without giving away the storyline, so forgive me for my apparent opaqueness.
+You’ll see what I mean when you take the journey for yourself.

-Rhubarb goes into territory I did not expect it to tread – dark and very sad places – but Silvey does so in a very artful and stylistic way.
-He weaves into the story clever link backs and wordplays that I found very charming and personable.
+This novel goes into territory I did not expect it to tread – dark and very sad places.
+But Silvey does so in a very artful and stylistic way.
+He weaves into the story clever link backs and wordplays that I found charming and personable.
 There is a real musicality about the sections of stream of consciousness prose that add to the compelling tension.

-The key to the success of Rhubarb is the dry humor and levity Craig Silvey has so carefully melded with the sad story lines.
+The key to the success of Rhubarb is the dry humour and levity Craig Silvey has so carefully melded with the sad storylines.

 Warren negotiates a sea of knees and shins and shoes.
 Narrowly avoids an imminent collision with a fast approaching pram.
 The saved toddler displays its gratitude by tugging hard at his ear.
 Warren quells a snappish growl, and resumes the dodging of self-absorbed meteors.
 (Of course, if he received the Respect he truly deserved, he wouldn’t have to; he’d be cutting swathes through these people.)
 Instead he stops and starts and stops and waits, made all the harder by guiding a sponge with legs.

-I thoroughly enjoyed Rhubarb and look forward to reading more from Craig Silvey in the future.
+I was thoroughly impressed by Rhubarb and look forward to reading more from Craig Silvey in the future.

-Author Information: Craig Silvey grew up on an orchard in the south of Western Australia.
+Craig Silvey grew up on an orchard in the south of Western Australia.
 First published in 2004, Rhubarb won him a Best Young Australian Novelist Award by the Sydney Morning Herald in 2005.
 His second novel, Jasper Jones, was released in 2010 and was shortlisted for Australia’s most prestigious literary award, the Miles Franklin Literary Award.
-Check out his website.